percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 ###  RTCP Attacks

 PERC does not provide end-to-end protection of RTCP messages.
-This allows a malicious Media Distributor to impact any message that might be transmitted via RTCP, including media statistics, picture requests, os loss indication.
-It is also possible for the Media Distributor to forge requests, such as requests to the endpoint to send a new picture.
+This allows a compromised Media Distributor to impact any message that might be transmitted via RTCP, including media statistics, picture requests, or loss indication.
+It is also possible for a compromised Media Distributor to forge requests, such as requests to the endpoint to send a new picture.
 Such requests can consume significant bandwidth and impair conference performance.

 # IANA Considerations